rust-hosted-langs/book/booksrc/chapter-interp-bytecode.md

 We'll need a different set of functions for our virtual machine to access `ByteCode` from an execution standpoint.

-Execution of bytecode involves a contiguous sequence of instructions and an instruction pointer.
-We're going to compile a separate `ByteCode` instance for each function that gets compiled, so our execution model will have to be able to jump between `ByteCode` instances.
+The execution view of bytecode is of a contiguous sequence of instructions and an instruction pointer.
+We're going to create a separate `ByteCode` instance for each function that gets compiled, so our execution model will have to be able to jump between `ByteCode` instances.
 We'll need a new struct to represent that: